-📑 Monevator: UK-focused investment and personal finances blog, with a wealth of knowledge going back many years – use the search bar and look for any topic!
+📑 Monevator: UK-focused investment and personal finances blog, with a wealth of knowledge going back many years – always worth searching for any topic.
 See especially their series Investing Lessons for Beginners which works through important investing concepts, and their sample Slow And Steady portfolio.

 📑 BogleHeads UK Investing Wiki: UK section of the generally US-focused Bogleheads wiki.
 Many index funds listed.

 📚 Smarter Investing – Tim Hale: The ultimate counterpoint to attempting to “beat the markets” – after spending 15 years working in active fund management, Tim Hale concluded that the best outcomes for most investors in most situations would be a simple portfolio of “passive” investments.
 If you read one book, make it this one.
-But expect a dry, thorough read, not a bombastic motivating one!
+But expect a dry, thorough read, not an exciting pithy one!

-⚠️ YouTube warning: like most social media sites, when it comes to financial content YouTube is plagued with scams, bogus get-rich-quick schemes, and general non-experts spouting exciting-sounding rubbish for views.
+⚠️ YouTube warning: like most social media sites, when it comes to financial content YouTube is plagued with scams, bogus get-rich-quick schemes, and general non-experts spouting exciting-sounding but inaccurate information for views.
 However there is also some great quality content available, we have some recommendations below.

 📺 Investing Demystified: Former hedge fund manager Lars Kroijer (author of the book Investing Demystified) has a channel with some videos intended for a general audience.
 See specially his five-part Investing Demystified series and great series on building your own financial planning spreadsheet.